-Sure, we like to find new people to come to our website and email us, which starts this process.
-But with an outstanding campaign, you can get the people in your email marketing to continue to visit.
-This could be a landing page or new blog post (like this!) and another way to call them to action (CTA: Call to Action.
+New visitors to your website are awesome.
+How do you then capture them and keep them around long enough to love you?
+With an outstanding email campaign, you can get the people in your email marketing lists to revisit your site numerous time and to multiple places.
+For example, this could be a landing page to a specific offer or new blog post (like this!) on a specific subject.
+Both have opportunities to get them to take action with buttons, links etc (CTA: Call to Action.
 Can be buttons or forms or just words that ask your visitors on another date).
 In addition, data from these efforts can help feed your personalization efforts and convince your members you are the greatest, even if they aren’t buying just yet.

 Please think of your website from now on as your best salesperson (no offense, Jerry).
 Your email marketing is only an extension and is the rocket fuel you need to drive new sales to your door.
 Emails can be used to remind people they forgot something in their cart.
 You can nurture first-time buyers.
 And you can ensure you know who your best clients are so you can offer them the best deals on an ongoing basis.
 Inspire your list through email marketing to take action.

 Since people are constantly looking at their email (remember, they don’t want to miss anything important from work or family), they will receive your message on their terms.
 As a result, deliverability has never been higher.

 Back to Jerry in sales: How much do we have to pay that guy?
 I promise it’s a ton more than your efforts to build and maintain an automated email campaign.
 So call us to take care of it, and I promise you will find that the return on your investment has a 10x multiplier.